harshsharma1506/OOPS_cheat_sheet/README.md

 ![image](https://github.com/user-attachments/assets/c8009376-0c4b-4a91-9fbb-d26f5dd4f2cb)

-It workes fine !
+It works fine !

 ### Returning

 For returning parameter, always pass by value is checked, this is by default by SAP
 ![image](https://github.com/user-attachments/assets/eb6262a8-36bc-44c1-8651-27974ba77c62)

+## END
 With these principles, Manager of JM factory became the best known manager in the town !
 Moral of the story - > Be good at ABAP